MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

 ![fasten the X-Axis Anti-Backlash Nut to the top of the XY plate using M5x16mm BHCS](../img/y_axis_assembly/y_axis_step_10.png){: .shadow}

+!!! warning "Linear rail and Leadscrew Lubrication"
+    Now is the perfect time to lubricate your linear rail carriages and leadscrews.
+To grease the leadscrews, simply apply grease directly to the threads and move the brass nut back and forth to distribute it evenly.

+    Most linear rails come coated with shipping oil, which must be removed before applying the appropriate grease.
+Using the right grease is crucial for ensuring smooth motion and extending the service life of your rails.
+For optimal results, it is recommended to use a good quality lithium grease (e.g. EP2).

+    Ensure that your rails are lubricated before attaching the rails to the aluminum extrusion, as you need to access the backside of the rail to lubricate properly.

+    LDO has a linear rail greasing guide to get you started <https://docs.ldomotors.com/guides/rail_grease_guide>
 ---

 ## Y-Axis Motor Mount and Bearing Block